KenKundert/sshdeploy/README.rst

 copies them  to the remote hosts, but when doing so it will add '.provisional' as a suffix to the files to that they do not overwrite existing working files.

-The -g, -d, -u, -s, -k, and -t options are used largely for debugging and gaining confidence that the distribution process will run correctly.
-It is best not to use any of these options when doing an actual push of your keys.

 DESCRIPTION
 ===========